 All modern political campaigns have a lot of moving parts, making it more important than ever to structure your campaign wisely.
-Part of learning how to structure and manage a political campaign comes from getting your hands dirty, but many problems could be avoided.
-The best way to avoid problems?
-Hire a political campaign manager who can ensure those moving parts are working together smoothly.
+Part of learning how to structure and manage a campaign comes from getting your hands dirty, but many problems could be avoided.
+The best way to for first-time candidates to avoid common political campaign mistakes?
+Hire a campaign manager who can ensure those moving parts are working together smoothly.

 1- Not Having a Fundraising Plan

 Fundraising is the most important part of your political campaign.
 Without fundraising, you don’t have a budget.
 A campaign manager (often with the help of a finance director) will oversee creating a fundraising plan that includes the following:

 - A plan to actively fundraise for at least several months (up to a couple of years) before election day.